 - 7.1 Where a need for major or extensive adaptations has been identified, an assessment is made by the OT as to whether the adaptation is urgent or non-urgent.
-Where the OT considers the case to be urgent the case will be prioritised ahead of non-urgent cases.
-E.g. a person requires adaptations to facilitate discharge from hospital. - 7.2 Where a tenant is in need of major or extensive adaptations and has been offered and accepted a vacant council property on the basis that the works will be carried out before they move in, then the case will be prioritised ahead of non-urgent cases in order to minimise void times.
+Where the OT considers the case to be urgent the case will be prioritised ahead of non-urgent cases, for example, if a person requires adaptations to facilitate discharge from hospital, or to prevent an admission to hospital. - 7.2 Where a tenant is in need of major or extensive adaptations and has been offered and accepted a vacant Council property on the basis that the works will be carried out before they move in, then the case will be prioritised ahead of non-urgent cases in order to minimise void times.
 However, the tenant will be expected to take up the tenancy as soon as is practical; i.e. if it is possible for the tenant to live in the property whilst waiting for the adaptation work to be completed they will be expected to do so.
+Where possible the Council will offer suitable temporary accommodation until the works to the tenant's home are complete.